 Who Provides Mortgage Insurance and When Do I Pay For It?

 Mortgage insurance for conventional (non-government) mortgages is provided by corporations and is called private mortgage insurance or PMI.
 If you finance your home with an FHA loan, the mortgage insurance is called mutual mortgage insurance or MMI as borrowers of FHA loans are required to pay into the FHA's fund used for reimbursing lenders when FHA mortgages fail.
 The FHA is a government agency.
 Borrower payments into the MMI fund help to keep FHA loan programs self-sustaining.
 VA loans do not require mortgage insurance, but eligible borrowers are required to pay a one-time loan guarantee fee that offsets the costs of delinquent and foreclosed VA backed home loans.
 FHA MMI premiums are paid in two ways.
 You'll pay an upfront premium your FHA home loan or refinance closes and annual MMI premiums are prorated and added to your mortgage payments.
-FHA annual premiums vary according to loan-to-value ratio; the higher your LTV ratio, the higher your MMI premiums will be.
+Annual FHA mortgage insurance premiums vary according to loan-to-value ratio; the higher your LTV ratio, the higher your MMI premiums will be.
 This corresponds to higher default risks associated with high LTV ratios.

 Lender Paid PMI: What You Need to Know